-where T_c is the clock period, C_i is the total capacitance at node x_i , and n is the total number of nodes in the circuit.
+where T_c is the clock period, C_i is the total capacitance at node x_i , and n is the total number of circuit nodes that are outputs of logic gates or cells.
 Since this assumes at most a single transition per clock cycle, then this is actually a lower bound on the true average power.